Wabash Railroad: Chicago–St. Louis

 This line has the highest point on the Wabash at Dumfries, Iowa (1242' above sea level).
 Most of the line was abandoned by N&W in 1984.
 The Wabash trackage between Brunswick and Council Bluffs comprised the 18th and 19th Districts, with the dividing point being Stanberry, Missouri.

 Iowa

 The Iowa Southern Railroad (ISR) took over 61.5 miles of the Wabash in Iowa to the Missouri state line between Council Bluffs and Blanchard, Iowa.
 On August 22, 1988, the line was cut back to serve only Council Bluffs.
 In August 1990 the remaining Iowa Southern line in Council Bluffs was sold to the Council Bluffs & Ottumwa Railroad.
 In May 1991 the CBOA was sold to the Council Bluffs Railway, an OmniTrax subsidiary.
-Iowa Interstate purchased CBR on July 1, 2006.
+Iowa Interstate Railroad purchased CBR on July 1, 2006.
 The 66-mile route is abandoned between Council Bluffs and Blanchard and was converted for use as the Wabash Trace Trail.